TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 ## Data Cleaning

-1. We create a copy of the original dataframe in order to keep original dataframe unchanged.
+1. We create a **copy** of the original dataset in order to keep it unchanged.

 2. Each team has five players and a match contains two teams and so ten players.
 After examining the file, we find every 11th row and 12th row to be two teams' overall statistics and the ten rows before them to be these two teams' individual players' statistics of this match.
 As our goal is to examine individual performances of top laners and mid laners, we drop all rows of whole teams.